 Once you’ve determined the products you plan to sell and created your brand, logo, and packaging for those items, it’s time to register your brand with Amazon.
 Amazon’s Brand Registry will help you protect and promote your brand.

-Here’s what Amazon says about their brand registry: “A new and improved registry for a brand’s rights owners that helps you deliver an accurate and trusted customer experience on Amazon while protecting your intellectual property.
+Here’s what Amazon says about their brand registry: “A new and improved registry for a brand’s rights owners that helps you deliver an accurate and trusted customer experience on Amazon while protecting your A collection of ideas, concepts, ...
+More.
 For brand owners, enrolling provides you with powerful tools to help protect your trademarks, including proprietary text and image search and predictive automation.
-Moreover, it gives you more access to advertising solutions, which can help you increase your brand presence on Amazon.”
+Moreover, it gives you more access to Advertising is a means of communication ...
+More solutions, which can help you increase your brand presence on Amazon.”

 This is definitely not a step to skip or breeze past.